 The location and extent of invasive threats is dependent on the preferred habitat of the species, as well as the species' ease of movement and establishment.
 For example, kudzu vine is an aggressive vascular plant.
 With wide ecological parameters and ease of spread, the vine is a more widespread invasive species threat.
 Other species' spread, such as the spotted lantern fly, has been limited by state agency activity.
 First discovered in Berks County in 2014, the spotted lantern fly was placed under a quarantine by the Pennsylvania Department of Agriculture in thirteen counties.
-Table X - Prevalent Invasive Species lists invasive species that have been found in Huntingdon County.
+Table 35 - Prevalent Invasive Species lists invasive species that have been found in Huntingdon County.

 The magnitude of invasive species threats ranges from nuisance to widespread killer.
 Some invasive species are not considered agricultural pests, and do not harm humans or cause significant ecological problems.
 For example, Brown Marmorated Stink Bugs are not considered to be an agricultural pest and do not harm humans.
 Other invasive species can have many negative impacts and cause significant changes in the composition of ecosystems.
 For example, the Emerald Ash Borer creates a 99% mortality rate in any ash tree it infects.
 The aggressive nature of many invasive species can cause significant reductions in biodiversity by crowding out native species.
-This can affect the health of individual host organisms as well as the overall wellbeing of the affected ecosystem.
-An example of a worst-case scenario for invasive species in Pennsylvania is the Emerald Ash Borer Infestation in Pennsylvania).
+This can affect the health of individual host organisms as well as the overall well-being of the affected ecosystem.
+An example of a worst-case scenario for invasive species in Pennsylvania is the Emerald Ash Borer in Huntingdon County and the surrounding region (see Figure 25 - Emerald Ash Borer Infestation in Pennsylvania).

-Another example of an invasive pest is the hemlock woolly adelgid.
+Another example of an invasive pest is the Hemlock Woolly Adelgid.
 Hemlock woolly adelgid is a fluid-feeding insect that feeds on hemlock trees throughout eastern North America, including Pennsylvania.
 The egg sacs of these insects look like the tips of cotton swabs clinging to the undersides of hemlock branches.
-Hemlock woolly adelgid was introduced from Asia into the Pacific Northwest in 1924.
+Hemlock Woolly Adelgid was introduced from Asia into the Pacific Northwest in 1924.
 It is likely to have been introduced into the northeastern United States in the 1950s, and it was first discovered in Pennsylvania in 1967.
 To date, all sixty-seven counties in Pennsylvania, including Huntingdon County, have been infested with this insect.
-See

-Figure X - Hemlock Woolly Adelgid Infestation in Pennsylvania.
+See Figure 26 - Hemlock Woolly Adelgid Infestation in Pennsylvania.
 Eastern hemlock (Pennsylvania's state tree) and Carolina hemlocks (found further south in the Smoky Mountain sections of the Appalachians) are more susceptible to hemlock woolly adelgid damage than Asian and western hemlock trees due to feeding tolerance and predators that protect the latter species.
 Hemlock woolly adelgid sucks fluid from the base of hemlock needles.
 It may also inject toxins into the tree as it feeds, accelerating needle drop and branch dieback.
 Although some trees die within four years, trees often persist in a weakened state for many years.
-Hemlocks that have been affected by hemlock woolly adelgid often have a grayish-green appearance (hemlocks naturally have a shiny, dark green color).
-Figure X- Hemlock Woolly Adelgid Infestation in Pennsylvania
+Hemlocks that have been affected by Hemlock Woolly Adelgid often have a grayish-green appearance (hemlocks naturally have a shiny, dark green color).

+Figure 26 - Hemlock Woolly Adelgid Infestation in Pennsylvania